flaghunters/Extra-Flags-for-4chan/README.md

 To set the region later:
  - Firefox/greasemonkey: monkey menu > User script commands > Extra flags for /int/ [(Firefox webm guide)](https://raw.githubusercontent.com/flaghunters/Extra-Flags-for-int-/master/misc/firefox-edit.webm)
- - Chrom*/tampermonkey: tampermonkey menu > Extra flags for /int/ [(Chrome webm guide)] (https://raw.githubusercontent.com/flaghunters/Extra-Flags-for-int-/master/misc/chrome-edit.webm)
+ - Chrome/tampermonkey: tampermonkey menu > Extra flags for /int/ [(Chrome webm guide)] (https://raw.githubusercontent.com/flaghunters/Extra-Flags-for-int-/master/misc/chrome-edit.webm)

 HOW TO INSTALL (Android Firefox)
 ==========

 Q: Why Firefox on Android?<br>
 A: There are no good browsers which support UserScripts.
 Firefox is the only browser to support extensions.
-Webkit-based browsers like Chrom* do NOT support extensions.
+Webkit-based browsers like Chrome do NOT support extensions.

 Q: iOS?<br>
 A: Firefox should hit iOS soon, wait and see if Firefox on iOS will support extensions.